alexsee/umbraco-container/README.md

 ```

 **Note**: The docker-compose example maps the relevant subfolders of `wwwroot` to a local folder / docker volume individually.
 If you include the entire `wwwroot` directory, this can lead to upgrade issues since the container image itself contains the `wwwroot/umbraco` directory.
 Therefore, only include additional folders and files here such as the `css`, `media`, or `scripts` folders separately.

+**Note**: The docker image is supposed to run the application with the `app` user which needs access to the respective folders that are mounted.
+Use `sudo chown -R 1654:1654 ...` to change the ownership of the files accordingly.